mattarau/elegant-icons-sass/README.md

 To use the icons, you will need their names, which you can find [here](https://www.elegantthemes.com/blog/resources/elegant-icon-font) (right after the unicode reference list).

+On the list, you will find that almost all icons have an `icon_` prefix in their names, which seems to be redundant and unnecessary.
+In this Sass version, you can omit it (as done in the exemples below), but for backwards compatibility they are still valid selectors for all usage types (mixin, placeholder or class).

 > The unicode references of the above list are meant to be used as `data-icon`, which the support has been removed in this sass version, because itâ€˜s considered a bad practice due to performance issues.
 If you wish to use this way, you must define it yourself.

 By default, the icon will be defined as a `::before` pseude-element.
 If you wish to change this default, check the [**Advanced Customization**](#Advanced-Customization) section below.